natelandau/valentina/user_guide.md

 -   **Roll Statistics**: Use `/reference statistics` to see the diceroll statistics for a guild, user, or character.
 -   **Reference Information**: Use `/reference` for information on various topics such as health, magic, disciplines, and more.
 -   **Adding Roll Result Images**: Use `/roll upload_thumbnail` to add an image or animated gif to a roll result.
+-   **Interact with Github**: Use `/github` to interact with the Valentina Noir GitHub repository.
+You can view open issues or add new ones right here on Discord.

 ## 8. ROLES IN VALENTINA NOIR